pysikuli

 ### Capture Region and Location

-You can use `getLocation()` which tracks the mouse position and after holding the mouse in the same location for 1.5 seconds (default) you will get the location printed in the terminal and already copied to your clipboard. `getRegion()` works in the same way, but uses 2 location to define the region.
+You can use `getLocation()` which tracks the mouse position and after holding the mouse in the same spot for 1.5 seconds (by default) you will get the `Location` printed in the terminal and already copied to your clipboard. `getRegion()` works in the same way, but uses 2 spots to define the region.

-To have quick and easy access to the `getRegion()` and `getLocation()` functions, I would recommend creating 2 `.py` files with the same names and put in the code below:
+To have quick and easy access to the `getRegion()` and `getLocation()` functions, I would recommend creating two `.py` files with the same names and put in the code below:

 getRegion.py: